TheHumanGiraffe/AdvancedJavaAppsProject/dockerBits/README.md

-# So you made this container, how the fuck do I use it?
+# So I made this container, how the fuck do I use it?

 Well, you do it like this